habibian/habibian.github.io/content/event/efficientml-22/index.md

 ---
-title: Invited talk in the 2nd Workshop on Efficient ML in Vienna [Link](https://sites.google.com/view/efficientml2022)
+title: Invited talk in the 2nd Workshop on Efficient ML in Vienna

-summary: Presenting our latest research on efficient video processing
+summary: Presenting our latest research on efficient video processing.
+[More info](https://sites.google.com/view/efficientml2022)

 abstract: ''